 Perhaps you could reuse one of these bags as an ice pack when a little one is hurt or when you have a headache or backache.
 They’re great to use in a cooler when you’re packing food to go.
 However, if you get meals delivered weekly, your freezer will be filled with cold packs quickly.

 You can also pass along these cold packs to nonprofits.
 Ask around at your local food bank, churches, schools, pre-schools, Meals on Wheels, and any other organization near you that prepares and moves food.
-Again, this probably isn’t sustainable and you will have an excess of cold packs after a few months.
+While this could relieve you of your surplus cold packs for now, this probably isn’t sustainable and you will have an excess again after a few months.

 What To Do With the Goo